google-deepmind/funsearch/README.md

 This repository accompanies the publication

-> Romera-Paredes, B. et al. New discoveries in mathematical sciences via Large Language Models with FunSearch. *Nature* (2023)
+> Romera-Paredes, B. et al. [Mathematical discoveries from program search with large language models](https://www.nature.com/articles/s41586-023-06924-6). *Nature* (2023)

 There are 6 independent directories: